SystemJargon/ubuntu/README.md

 Just some repo for an Ubunutu fresh install.

-Nothing special
+Nothing special.